mattermost/docs/source/about/cloud-subscriptions.rst

 Mattermost Cloud can be used free forever with Mattermost Starter.

-You can also start a free, 30-day, trial of Mattermost Enterprise to explore additional features.
-When you're near the end of your trial, a banner within Mattermost will notify you to upgrade to a subscription plan.
+You can also start a free, 30-day trial of Mattermost Enterprise to explore additional features.
+When you're near the end of your trial, Mattermost will prompt you to upgrade to a subscription plan.
 If you'd like to continue with Mattermost Enterprise, please contact our `Sales team <mailto:sales@mattermost.com>`_.

 If, after 30 days, you choose not to continue using Mattermost Enterprise, your subscription will revert to Mattermost Starter.